gauthamsundaramurthy/react-ssr/README.md

 $ yarn start
 ```

-Now, the application is running at [http://localhost:3000](http://localhost:3000).
+Now, the application is running at [http://localhost:3000](http://localhost:3000)
-The homepage is Sever Rendered and ['/csr'](http://localhost:3000/client) is client side rendered.

-### Note
-This tutorial is to help you understand the concept behind server side rendering of a React application.